 I doubt it.
 Doing a patent search, I find that Mark S. Knighton has been working on this for a long time, with a serious number of patents on the basic concept going back to 2003.
-His latest patent was just issued on Nov.
+His latest patent was issued on Nov.
 24, 2014.
 The latest patent describes how the keys actually work, rocking in two or four directions to get different letters out of essentially one larger key.
-He clearly has experience making real stuff, inventing and selling one of the first 3-D laser scanners.
-The press releases and the website look professional and I am tired of Kickstarter, thank you very much.
+He clearly has experience making real stuff, inventing and selling one of the first 3D laser scanners.
+The press releases and the website look professional, and I'm tired of Kickstarter, thank you very much.

-So it will be a couple of months before I can tell you if this is the greatest thing to hit mobile computing since the iPhone — but I am hoping.
+So it will be a couple of months before I can tell you if this is the greatest thing to hit mobile computing since the iPhone — but I'm hopeful.